When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Related Work

-Recent surveys document the rapid growth of LLM-based multi-agent systems, while also noting that much of this literature emphasizes task performance rather than principled modeling of incentives and representations~\cite{guo_2024_multiagents_survey,gao2024large,tran_2025_multiagent_collaboration_survey}.
-What remains underexplored is how representational design choices, such as role specification or payoff encoding, shape system-level outcomes in these simulation settings.
-One natural starting point is to ask whether these agents reason strategically over incentives at all.
+Recent surveys document the rapid growth of LLM-based multi-agent systems but note that this literature emphasizes task performance over principled modeling of incentives and representations \cite{guo2024large,gao2024large,tran2025multi}.
+How representational design choices, such as role specification and payoff encoding, shape system-level outcomes remains untested, beginning with whether these agents reason strategically over incentives at all.